gloriadevi/Matillion/Matillion_How-to Guide.md

 -   After registration using a password, follow the email verification process.
 Verify your email by following the prompts in the email you receive.
 -   Return to the Hub and log in using your credentials.

-> **Note:** If you have used a third-party identity provider, you can proceed directly to ''Creating your profile''section without needing to provide an email.
+> **Note:** If you have used a third-party identity provider, you can proceed directly to ''Creating your profile'' section without needing to provide an email.

 3. **Creating your profile**